-a) The external employment market is paying substantially more for comparable jobs (i.e. the salary for that particular job is at least 10% of, or lower than, the market median).
+a) The external employment market is paying substantially more for comparable jobs (i.e. the salary for that particular job is at least 10% less than the market median).

 AND

 b) This causes significant recruitment and retention difficulties which are detrimental to operational activities c) A market supplement would not contravene equal pay legislation and the Council's Equal Opportunities Policy.